 British Standard 8485:2007 “Code of Practice for the Characterisation and Remediation from Ground Gas in Affected Developments”; and

-CLR 11 “Model Procedures for the Management of Land Contamination”, published by The Environment Agency 2004 (“CLR 11”).
+the Environment Agency’s Land Contamination Risk Management manual (or any successor document) (“the LCRM”).

 Should any unacceptable risks be identified in the Risk Based Land Contamination Assessment, a Remedial Scheme and a Verification Plan must be prepared and submitted to and agreed in writing by the local planning authority.
-The Remedial Scheme must be prepared in accordance with the requirements of CLR 11.
+The Remedial Scheme must be prepared in accordance with the requirements of the LCRM.
 The Verification Plan must be prepared in accordance with the requirements of—

-Evidence Report on the Verification of Remediation of Land Contamination Report SC030114/R1, published by the Environment Agency 2010; and
+Evidence Report on the Verification of Remediation of Land Contamination Report SC030114/R1, published by the Environment Agency 2010;

-CLR 11.
+LCRM;

+British Standard 8485:2015+A1:2019 ‘Code of Practice for the Design of Protective Measures for Methane and Carbon Dioxide Ground Gases for New Buildings’; and

+Construction Industry Research and Information Association (‘CIRIA’) C735 – ‘Good Practice on the Testing and Verification of Protection Systems for Buildings and against Hazardous Ground Gases’ Construction CIRIA 2014.

 If, during the course of development, previously unidentified contamination is discovered, development must cease on that localised area of the site and the contamination must be reported in writing to the local planning authority within 10 working days.
 Prior to the recommencement of development on that localised area of the site, suitable investigation and Risk Based Land Contamination Assessment for the discovered contamination (to include any required amendments to the Remedial Scheme and Verification Plan) must be submitted to and approved in writing by the local planning authority.
 The development must then be implemented in accordance with the details approved by the local planning authority and, unless otherwise agreed in writing by the local planning authority, retained as such in perpetuity.